 You do not have to go through this process alone.
 The State’s Attorney’s Office has skilled advocates who are available to accompany you to court proceedings.
 The support they provide can be especially helpful at this time.
 An advocate can help you prepare for what to expect and deal with feelings about testifying in court or having to see the defendant in the courtroom.
 They can explain what will happen each step of the way, be a source of support and act as a liaison with the prosecutor.
 An advocate can help you navigate through this sometimes confusing and overwhelming process by:

-Providing information about a defendants sentence, what to expect after a defendant has been sentenced and options are available to keep you informed and safer
+- Providing information about a defendants sentence, what to expect after a defendant has been sentenced and what options are available to keep you informed and safer

-Assisting with notification of a defendant’s release after completing a jail or prison sentence.
+- Assisting with registration for notification of a defendant’s release after completing a jail or prison sentence.